-The bidding process for the privatisation of flag carrier Pakistan International Airlines (PIA) got under way at the Serena Hotel on Thursday with the Privatisation Commission confirming to Business Recorder that one bidder – consortium of real estate group Blue World City – submitted the lone bid.
+Earlier, the bidding process for the privatisation of PIA got under way at the Serena Hotel with the Privatisation Commission confirming to Business Recorder that the consortium of real estate group Blue World City submitted the lone bid.

 The bids were to be submitted at 1:30pm.
-Other groups stayed away from depositing the ‘earnest money’, and hence, were also not eligible to submit a bid.
+Other groups stayed away from depositing the ‘earnest money’, and hence, were not eligible to submit a bid.

 A total of six groups had earlier been shortlisted to bid for shares in PIA including Airblue Ltd., Arif Habib Corporation Ltd., Air Arabia’s Fly Jinnah, Y.B.
 Holdings Pvt., Pak Ethanol Pvt. and real estate consortium Blue World City.